Cary Grant: Early life and education

 Grant's biographer Graham McCann claimed that his mother "did not know how to give affection and did not know how to receive it either".
 Biographer Geoffrey Wansell notes that his mother blamed herself bitterly for the death of Grant's brother John, and never recovered from it.
 Grant acknowledged that his negative experiences with his mother affected his relationships with women later in life.
-She frowned on alcohol and tobacco, and would reduce pocket money for minor mishaps.
+She frowned on alcohol and tobacco, and would reduce his pocket money for minor mishaps.
 Grant attributed her behavior to overprotectiveness, fearing that she would lose him as she did John.

-When Grant was nine years old, his father placed his mother in Glenside Hospital, a mental institution, and told him that she had gone away on a "long holiday"; he later declared that she had died.
-Grant grew up resenting his mother, particularly after she left the family.
-After she was gone, Grant and his father moved into his grandmother's home in Bristol.
-When Grant was ten, his father remarried and started a new family, and Grant did not learn that his mother was still alive until he was 31; his father confessed to the lie shortly before his own death.
+When Grant was nine, his father placed his mother in Glenside Hospital, a mental institution, and told him she had gone away on a "long holiday", later declaring that she had died.
+Grant grew up resenting his mother, particularly after being told she left the family.
+After she was institutionalised, Grant and his father moved into Grant's grandmother's home in Bristol.
+When Grant was ten, his father remarried and started a new family.
+Grant did not learn that his mother was still alive until he was 31, his father confessing to the lie shortly before his own death.
 Grant made arrangements for his mother to leave the institution in June 1935, shortly after he learned of her whereabouts.
-He visited her in October 1938 after filming was completed for Gunga Din.
+He visited her regularly, including after filming Gunga Din in October 1938.

 Grant enjoyed the theater, particularly pantomimes at Christmas, which he attended with his father.
-He befriended a troupe of acrobatic dancers known as "The Penders" or the "Bob Pender Stage Troupe".
+He befriended a troupe of acrobatic dancers known as The Penders or the Bob Pender Stage Troupe.
 He subsequently trained as a stilt walker and began touring with them.
 Jesse Lasky was a Broadway producer at the time and saw Grant performing at the Wintergarten theater in Berlin around 1914.